-The number of people using public and university swimming pools has been rising steadily over the past decade.
-With the increase in people using pools also come an increase in the potential for contracting a Recreational Water Illness (RWI).
-RWIs can be a wide variety infections, including gastrointestinal, skin, ear, respiratory, eye, neurologic, and wound infections.
+The number of people using public and university swimming pools have been rising steadily over the past decade.
+With an increase of people using pools, also comes an increase in the contraction of Recreational Water Illness (RWI).
+RWIs include a wide variety of infections, such as gastrointestinal, skin, ear, respiratory, eye, neurologic, and wound infections.
 The most commonly reported RWI is diarrhea.

-What does Campus Recreation do help stop the spread of RWIs?
+What does Campus Recreation do to help stop the spread of RWIs?

 What can you do to help?